 \subsection{Implications for BH entropy}

-As discussed earlier, the GUP modifies the standard Heisenberg relation by introducing a minimal measurable length, typically of the order of the Planck scale.
-Such a feature is expected in any consistent theory of quantum gravity, as it prevents the probing of distances below the Planck scale where classical concepts of spacetime break down.
-BH horizons represent the natural arena to investigate these effects, since the relevant phenomena occurring in their vicinity (such as Hawking radiation) are governed by quantum gravity laws.
-In particular, the typical size of quantum fluctuations of matter fields cannot be smaller than this minimal length scale.
-Therefore, the absorption or emission of a particle by a BH is necessarily constrained by this fundamental limit.
+BH horizons provide a natural arena to explore quantum gravity effects, in particular the minimal measurable length predicted by the GUP, since processes occurring near them, such as Hawking radiation, are governed by quantum gravity.
+In this context, the typical size of quantum fluctuations of matter fields cannot be smaller than the minimal length scale.
+As a consequence, the absorption or emission of a particle by a BH is constrained by this fundamental limit.

-This constraint directly affects the properties of the BH horizon area.
-When a particle is absorbed, the minimal increase in the horizon area $\Delta A$ is linked to the particle’s position uncertainty $\Delta x$ \cite{Awad:2014bta,Hammad:2015dka}.
-Incorporating the GUP-modified uncertainty leads to corrections in the quantization of horizon area and consequently to corrections in the Bekenstein-Hawking entropy formula:
+This constraint affects the properties of the horizon area.
+When a particle is absorbed, the minimal increase in the horizon area $\Delta A$ is related to the particle’s position uncertainty $\Delta x$ \cite{Awad:2014bta,Hammad:2015dka}.
+Incorporating the GUP-modified uncertainty therefore leads to corrections to the quantization of the horizon area and, consequently, to modifications of the Bekenstein entropy:

 where $S_{\mathrm{corr}}$ contains sub-leading terms due to quantum gravity effects.
 On the other hand, starting from BH absorption and emission, with a Gedankenexperiment similar to Heisenberg’s microscope, one can arrive at a GUP formulation~\cite{Maggiore:1993rv}.